nschlia/ffmpegfs/README.md

      myfile.mp4.tracks/
      myfile.ogv.tracks/

-Tracks defined in the cue sheet will show up in the *.tracks sub directories.
+Tracks defined in the cue sheet will show up in the *.tracks subdirectories.

 Selecting Audio and Video Codecs
 ----------

-Some new codec combinations are now possible (the default codecs in bold):
+Some new codec combinations are now possible (the default codecs are in bold):

 | Formats | Audio Codecs      | Video Codecs                 |
 | ------- | ----------------- | ---------------------------- |